ManagementMO/ManagementMO/README.md

 <!-- 3.
 ABOUT ME -->
 <p align="center">
-  🚀 I'm a [Your Role] based in [Your Location].<br>
+   I'm an engineer based in Waterloo.<br>
-  💡 I'm passionate about building scalable software, diving deep into data, and exploring the frontiers of machine learning.<br>
+   I'm passionate about building scalable software, diving deep into data, and exploring the frontiers of machine learning.<br>
-  🌱 I’m currently learning [Something you are learning].<br>
+   I’m currently learning Kubernetes! <br>
-  💬 Ask me about anything related to Python, Go, MLOps, or rock climbing! <br>
 </p>
 <hr>